 Oil lamps can even be used outdoors in all types of weather.
 "Hurricane" lights (or anchor lights) are able to keep their flame going even in high winds and rain!
 Their ingenious design allows for a bright and constant flame, which is unaffected by the weather.
 This makes them perfect for use in outdoor activities.
 For hundreds of years, sailors used them to mark their ships at night.
 Some sailors today still use these outdoor oil lamps as their overnight anchor lights because they are so reliable and don't drain the batteries while the boat sits idle at anchor at night.

 Caring and Maintenance For Oil Lamps

-The wick will need to be trimmed occasionally.
+- The wick will need to be trimmed occasionally.
 When your oil lamp runs low on oil, it'll begin burning the fabric of the wick.
 Occasionally trimming off the burnt portion will increase the quality of the flame and help reduce the soot output of your lamp.
-However, after trimming a few times the wick may no longer be long enough to soak up all the oil from the reservoir and will need to be replaced with a new, full length wick.
+However, after trimming a few times the wick may no longer be long enough to soak up all the oil from the reservoir and will need to be replaced with a new, full-length wick.

+- Maintaining the glass.
 The glass chimney stock on most oil lamps is very susceptible to cracking and damage if not taken care of properly.
 Glass cracks when it experiences fast temperature change, so lighting an oil lamp in a cold room before warming up the glass is a great way to shatter your chimney stock.
 Always be sure to warm up your chimney on a cold day before lighting and start with a small flame after lighting for a minute or so before turning the oil lamp up.